The-Loqui-Project/Loqui/README.md

 ## Loqui Monorepo

-Welcom to the repository containing all of the code and resources to make Loqui work.
-The two most important brnaches you will find here are `dev` and `prod`.
-The `dev` branch contains code that is currently worked on and isnt live in an production environment, thoug you can still check out current progress on a staging deployment.
-The `prod` brnach contains stable code that is deployed in production, code from the `dev` eventually ends up here.
+Welcome to the repository containing all the code and resources to make Loqui work.
+The two most important branches you will find here are `dev` and `prod`.
+The `dev` branch contains code that is currently worked on and isnt live in an production environment, though you can still check out current progress on a staging deployment.
+The `prod` branch contains stable code that is deployed in production, code from the `dev` eventually ends up here.
 ## Development

 ### Prerequisites